3-alarm fire at Producers Peanut Co Inc. in Suffolk

 SUFFOLK, Va.
-(WAVY) — Suffolk Fire & Rescue is on the scene of a 3-alarm commercial fire at Producers Peanut Company Incorporated.
+(WAVY) — Suffolk Fire & Rescue remained on the scene of a 3-alarm commercial fire at Producers Peanut Company Incorporated hours after it broke out early Friday morning.

 Dispatch said they were alerted of a large fire at the plant in the 300 block of Moore Avenue just before 5:30 a.m.

-When firefighters arrived on scene, they found the commercial structure fully involved in fire and since declared it a 3-alarm fire.
+When firefighters arrived on scene, they found the commercial structure fully involved in fire and later declared it a 3-alarm fire.

+Suffolk Fire & Rescue was still on scene after noon.
+Crews used several ladder trucks to spray water from above.
+They said the fire was contained to the warehouse where it started and that building is considered a total loss, fire officials say.

-Fire officials say there are surrounding structures that are potentially at risk of fire exposure.
+Fire officials say there are surrounding structures, including a 500-gallon propane tank, that are potentially at risk of fire exposure, but crews have been able to keep them from catching fire.

-Suffolk Fire & Rescue is still working to extinguish the fire, with several ladder trucks spraying water from above.

-WAVY’s Hayley Milon is at the scene and has updates through the morning.
+“Having a 300 by 400 foot building with heavy fire through the roof — it was very dramatic,” said Chief Michael Barakey.
+“There’s a lot of fire.
+The exposures were very close.
+We have three alarms working right now.
+Also crews were able to start getting water on the fire very quickly and we were able to save two very close buildings.
+That is very fortunate for this production area down here.”

+The fire marshal is investigating the cause and the owner of the warehouse, MAR-JA Incorporated, is working with officials to go over the contents of the building.

 Check WAVY.com for the latest updates.